noname863/photochnaja-api/README.md

 ##### Azurite
 Azurite is used as blob storage in project.
 It's cross platform local implementation of _Azure Blob storage_.

-To connect to _auzrite_ use the following command:
+To connect to _azurite_ use the following command:

 ```sh
 docker exec -it azure_storage_photochnaja sh